eudoxia0/eudoxia0.github.io/content/essays/relativistic-propulsion.md

 #### Separating Monopoles from Fusion Products

+We want the plasma and gamma rays from fusion to leave the exhaust, but the monopoles to remain, which is bound to be hard since the monopoles will be pushed around by the highly-energetic fusion reactions that themselves trigger.

+A possible solution takes advantage of the vast mass difference between a proton and a Grand Unification monopole: If you make both travel in an arc, guided by a magnetic field, the monopole will stick to its original trajectory more than the proton, because it has a much greater inertia.
+The specifics of this would probably be fairly complicated, and require actually knowing the mass of monopoles.

 ### Monopolar Ramjets

 This section is somewhat of an afterthought.
 In 1985, Robert Zubrin and Dana